Intro1997/ICVp_test/README.md

 # Usage

 1. press WASD keys to walk forward/backward/left/right
-2. move mouse to change camera toward
+2. press left-ctrl key, then you can move mouse to change camera toward

 # known compile issue